-- 6.1 We will always try to deliver your course as described on our website at the time you register with us and in your offer letter. - Where modules have been identified as optional, we review the options available on a course each year and we may change the options available to you, to reflect our staff expertise, changes in course requirements or to reflect feedback we have received from other students, employers or other interested parties.
+- 6.1 We will always try to deliver your course as described at the time you register with us and in your offer letter. - 6.2 If your course involves studying taught modules, as well as conducting a research project, your taught modules will be governed by the Taught Handbook. - 6.3 Where you are required to undertake a taught component and modules have been identified as optional, we review the options available on a course each year and we may change the options available to you, to reflect our staff expertise, changes in course requirements or to reflect feedback we have received from other students, employers or other interested parties.
 Where your course contains optional modules, you will be provided with a list of these in good time so that you can choose the options right for you each year.
 Sometimes, we may not be able to run a particular optional module because not enough students sign up for it.
-Where this may be the case, we will let you know when you are provided with your option choices and you will be able to choose an alternative if one of your selected modules does not run.

-- 6.3 We may also need to make other changes which may affect other aspects of your course, including non-optional modules, course assessment or delivery.
-Where this is necessary we will only do so where: - (a) We have to make the change for reasons beyond our reasonable control as defined at clause 2.1 above, for example if we have to start your course via blended or online learning because the government recommends we keep our campus closed, or imposes other restrictions which means that we cannot teach all our students on campus at the same time; or - (b) Where the changes are required in order to maintain accreditation or validation by a professional body; or - (c) Where we have followed our process in respect of minor, and material changes and the conclusion of that process is that it is fair and appropriate to make the change; or - (d) Where you have given your consent to make such changes. - 6.4 The Handbook sets out the procedure we will follow if we need to make such changes.
-For example, changes might include the module being replaced with a new or alternative module which continues to meet the intended learning outcomes for your course; or we may take the decision based on resource, academic, student experience or health and safety grounds to close part of our campus.
-Where possible, we will consult with you, although this is unlikely to be possible in emergency circumstances.
+Where this may be the case, we will let you know when you are provided with your option choices and you will be able to choose an alternative if one of your selected modules does not run. - 6.4 We may also need to make other changes which may affect other aspects of your course, including non-optional modules, course assessment or delivery.
+Where this is necessary we will only do so where: - (a) We have to make the change for reasons beyond our reasonable control as defined at clause 2.1 above, for example if we have to start your course via blended or online learning because the government recommends we keep our campus closed, or imposes other restrictions which means that we cannot teach all our students on campus at the same time; or - (b) Where the changes are required in order to maintain accreditation or validation by a professional body; or - (c) Where the changes are required due to a change in the specialisms of our staff for reasons beyond our reasonable control, for example if your main supervisor leaves the University; - (d) Where we have followed our process in respect of minor, and material changes and the conclusion of that process is that it is fair and appropriate to make the change; or - (e) Where you have given your consent to make such changes.

+The Handbook and Taught Handbook set out the procedure we will follow if we need to make such changes.
 We will always try to notify you in good time before we make any changes and tell you what your options are if you are not happy with a change made under this clause.
+For example, we may take the decision based on resource, academic, student

-Any changes we make, and the options available to you when we make that change, will be in accordance with our Student Protection Plan, which you can read at Risk Assessment. - 6.5 You should be aware that your contract allows you to participate in a course of study at our University, it doesn't guarantee that you will successfully complete your course or that you will be awarded any particular degree classification at the end of your course.
+- experience or health and safety grounds to close part of our campus.
+Where possible, we will consult with you, although this is unlikely to be possible in emergency circumstances. - 6.5 You should be aware that your contract allows you to participate in a course of study at our University, it doesn't guarantee that you will successfully complete your course or that you will be awarded any particular degree classification at the end of your course.
 Whilst we will try and support you to help you achieve your degree and get the results you want, you will need to work hard, engage with your tutors and our support services and meet the relevant assessment criteria in order to achieve a degree at the end of your course.